-The information regarding all LoadMaster-specific data objects is stored in three enterprise-specific MIBs.
+The information regarding all LoadMaster-specific data objects is stored in the enterprise-specific MIBs listed below.

 ONE4NET-MIB.txt enterprise id

 IPVS-MIB.txt Virtual Server stats

 B-100-MIB.txt LoadMaster configuration data

+CERTS-MIB.txt SSL certificate information

-These MIBs, available for download from www.kemptechnologies.com/documentation, need to be installed on the SNMP manager machine in order to be able to request the performance/config-data of the LoadMaster via SNMP.
+These MIBs, available for download from www.kemptechnologies.com/documentation, need to be installed on the SNMP manager machine in order to be able to request the performance/config-data of the LoadMaster using SNMP.